Signedue/signedue.github.io/education.md

 The right-hand plot shows that women now make up over **50.5%** of all educated individuals in Copenhagen.
 This may seem like a small shift, but it marks a **fundamental reversal** in historical education dynamics.

-> The gender gap in education hasn’t just closed — it’s reversed.
-And this change began in urban centers like Copenhagen.

----

-## 📍 Where You Live Matters: The Urban Education Advantage
+## Where You Live Matters: The Urban Education Advantage

 Copenhagen’s gender shift is part of a broader story — one that’s **regional as much as it is social**.
 If education is rising in Denmark, **where exactly is it rising fastest?**